 Eric Giles, Learning Services Manager Eric Giles manages a diverse portfolio of learning services for NASAA members.
 His responsibilities include coordinating NASAA's virtual learning programs, such as its highly successful web seminars; assisting with the design and delivery of conference sessions; leading the popular Flashes of Inspiration sessions at NASAA's national assemblies; and administering other in-person learning opportunities for state arts agencies.
 He joined NASAA in 2008.

 Prior to joining NASAA, Eric worked at The Nonprofit Roundtable, where he helped to manage a variety of projects designed to increase the visibility, strength and influence of nonprofits in the Washington, D.C., metropolitan region.
 Eric has two master's degrees, in international policy and religious studies, as well as two bachelor's degrees, in history and fine arts.
 He is a trained visual artist in a wide variety of mediums and is continually working on projects from gallery shows to graphic novels.
-At night, Eric teaches fine arts and art history classes as an adjunct faculty member at the College of Southern Maryland.
+Eric teaches 2-D design and drawing as an adjunct faculty member at the College of Southern Maryland.

 Kelly Liu, Grants Data Associate Kelly Liu has been with NASAA since 1998.
 She collects and maintains a database of federal grant-making reports from each state and regional arts agency.
 She provides technical assistance to members who use the National Standard for Arts Information Exchange for their federal grants reporting.
 As a grants analyst, Kelly employs analytics tools for data visualization as well as GIS (geographic information system) mapping to help NASAA show the depth and breadth of state arts agencies' investments in the arts.
 She also assists in administering annual membership surveys.

 Prior to joining NASAA, Kelly worked for the National Association of Counties, the Council on Environmental Quality and the U.S. Department of the Interior.
 She has a bachelor of arts degree in political science from Drake University and a master of public administration degree from Syracuse University with a certificate in information systems and telecommunications management.